Catholic Church in Papua New Guinea: Pre-colonial period

 The vicariate remained vacant from 1855 to 1880.
 Abbé René-Marie Lannuzel (1848–1898), a French secular priest from the Bretagne, France, was the first Catholic priest to return to the vicariate after 25 years of vacancy, as an “apostolic missionary” after landing on New Ireland in October 1880.

 Father Lannuzel came as chaplain for the settlers of the “free colony of New France”, a colony planned and started by the French nobleman Charles du Breil, Marquis de Rays (1832–1893).
 When the project failed in 1881 Lannuzel remained on Matupit Island and could with contact To Litur, a Tolai chief from Beridni on East New Britain.
 To Litur was proud to welcome the French missionary, since his rival, To Koropa, at the neighbouring village had only one Methodist teacher from Fiji.
 Now Lannuzel could devote himself entirely to the conversion of the natives.
 He began to teach some 200 adults and their children from To Litur’s clan, teaching the catechism and preparing them for baptism.
-As early as 12 and 13 July 1881, Lannuzel baptised 76 Tolai children (see Jaspers 1984, 34).
+On 12 and 13 July 1881, Lannuzel baptised 76 Tolai children.

 The London Missionary Society (LMS) started a mission on the South Papuan coast in 1871.
 The Wesleyan Methodists (WMM) arrived in 1875 in the Bismarck Archipelago and started their missionary work on the Gazelle Peninsula on New Briain Island in 1875.

 The Catholic Sacred Heart Mission (MSC) settled in 1882 on New Britain.

 On15 September 1882, three MSC priests—Fr André Navarre (1836–1912), Fr Théophile Cramaille (1843–1896) and Fr Mesmin Fromm (1860–1923)—saw for the first time Melanesian land when passing through Bougainville.
 Four days later, on 19 September, they landed in Port Breton Harbour to visit the remains of the abandoned colony of New France on New Ireland Island.
 After first contacts with the inhabitants of the area around Port Breton and some attempts to give catechesis to local people, the ship turned off for New Britain.
 However, due to wind conditions, their landing in Blanche Bay, near the island of Matupit, failed until 28 September 1882.
 The next day, the feast day of the Holy Archangel Michael, the missionaries went ashore.
 From then on, 29 September 1882 has been considered the official founding day of the Sacred Heart Mission in the Pacific.